 The insurance provision covers the value of insurance claims for which the council estimates that it has a potential legal liability.
-Employee, public liability and motor third party liability claims are covered by external insurance policies which limit the council's maximum liability on individual claims to £509k (£153k for motor third party liability claims).
-The council is also limited to a maximum total liability across all employee and public liability claims of £15.6m for claims relating to incidents between 1st April 2016 and 31st March 2019.
+Employee, public liability and motor third party liability claims are covered by external insurance policies which limit the council's maximum liability on individual claims to £0.5m (£0.2m for motor third party liability claims).
+The council is also limited to a maximum total liability across all employee and public liability claims of £15.6m per year for claims relating to incidents between 1st April 2016 and 31st March 2019, and £15m for incidents between 1st April 2019 and 31st March 2020.
 For earlier years the council's maximum total liability for each individual year varies between £10m and £15.3m.
-Included within the provision is £1.3m (£0.6m at 31st March 2018) in respect of housing disrepair claims.
+Included within the provision is £1.6m (£1.3m at 31st March 2019) in respect of housing disrepair claims.

 It is expected that some insurance claims will be settled within the next financial year and others over a longer period of time, but it is not possible to say on a claim-by-claim basis when particular claims will be settled.
-Based on previous experience, the value of claims expected to be settled after more than a year has been estimated as £2,469k (£3,954k at 31st March 2018) and this amount has been shown in the balance sheet as a provision for long term liabilities.
+Based on previous experience, the value of claims expected to be settled after more than a year has been estimated as £2,277k (£2,469k at 31st March 2019) and this amount has been shown in the balance sheet as a provision for long term liabilities.

-Details of contingent liabilities relating to insurance appear in section 4.2 below, and information on how the council has estimated the value of its insurance provision for claims which it will probably have to settle can be found in note 25c.
+Details of contingent liabilities relating to insurance appear in section 4.2 below, and information on how the council has estimated the value of its insurance provision for claims which it will probably have to settle can be found in note 5c.

 Under the arrangements for local retention of business rates, councils receive a fixed proportion of the business rates they collect, rather than collecting the business rates on behalf of the government in return for a share of the national business rates pool.
 This means that the council is required to include in its accounts its own share of the assets and liabilities arising from the collection of business rates.
-For 2017/18 the council retained 49% of business rates in line with the national scheme.
-However for 2018/19 the council was part of a regional pilot for 100% local business rates retention, under which it retained 99% of the business rates collected.
-This change means that the council holds a significantly higher level of provision for appeals against business rates at 31st March 2019 than it did at 31st March 2018.
-The provision for the estimated cost of appeals is £17,491k (£6,141k at 31st March 2018).
+For 2018/19 the council was part of a regional pilot for 100% local business rates retention, under which it retained 99% of the business rates collected.
+However for 2019/20 the council was part of a further and wider regional pilot under which it retained 74% of business rates collected.
+This change means that the council holds a lower proportion of the overall provision for appeals against business rates at 31st March 2020 than it did at 31st March 2019.
+However due to an increase in the total level of provisions required, there is only a small decrease in the council's provision.
+The provision for the estimated cost of appeals is £20,570k (£20,796k at 31st March 2019).